From boutique hotels with mountain views to cozy stone cottages on the beachfront, these are the best 6 places to stay

 6 of the Best Places to Stay In Tasmania

 For a contemporary luxury hotel, it has remarkably managed to retain the cosiness and charm of its original state.
 From the opulence of the chandeliers hanging in the hallway to the uniqueness of the artworks embellishing every wall (each an original collected by the owners), the Islington manages to strike a perfect balance of quirkiness and class.

-Besides the stunning views and sumptuous food, it was the personal touches that really made staying at this hotel a special experience.
-From the moment we arrived we felt welcomed- the staff warmly greeting us by name and offering to assist us with anything we needed.
+Besides the stunning views and sumptuous food, the personal touches really made staying at this hotel a special experience.
+From the moment we arrived, we felt welcomed.
+The staff warmly greeted us by name and offered to assist us with anything we needed.

 For a superior wilderness experience